 The vineyards produce a punchy red wine called Terrano (drunk young as it doesn’t age well), while the farms specialise in delicious rosciutto, pancetta, salamis and cheese.
 Chickens trot around – so hard-boiled eggs feature on the menu too.
 It’s all simple stuff, eaten at a trestle table in the garden or in cooler months inside the farmhouse itself.

 They got the spelling wrong!
 But the traditional bunch of leaves survives

 There was a choice of three osmize that were open within a half-hour’s drive from Trieste.
 We ended up at Fabec Franc in the village of Malchina inland from the beautiful riviera between Sistiana and Duino, and a short hop to the Slovenian border.
 Guided by a bunch of withered leaves attached to a sign (an ancient osmiza tradition), we were soon seated in a large, sunny garden and tucking into Fabec Franc’s offerings.
 Some I knew – others I didn’t and there would be no translation into English, though a menu board inside listed the choice in three languages – Slovenian, Italian and German.
 Of course!
 This is border country on the edge of Mitteleuropa.

 The trilingual menu (Slovenian, Italian, German) reflects the mixed history of this region

 Hard to know where to start…

-There’s no bill – you just pay at the bar before leaving – and yes, there was a card-reader though it needed to be charged up, such is the chilled approach.
+There’s no bill – you just pay at the counter before leaving – and yes, there was a card-reader though it needed charging, such is the chilled approach.
 What a fabulous system, what a history, what winning people and what piggie delights!
 Ciao Franc – a presto!